Hip flexor exercises

 - Return to the starting position, and repeat on your opposite leg.

 Now that you’re armed with these stretching and strengthening moves, practice them on a regular basis.
-Remember, the stronger your hip flexors are, the better chance you have of keeping them injury-free, and off of the operating table!
+Remember, the stronger your hip flexors are, the better chance you have of keeping them injury-free and off the operating table!